elixir-engineering-logo

 Register

-Valve Criticality Analysis (VCA)
+Valve Criticality Analysis (VCA):

 Purpose of Valve Criticality Analysis

 Valve Criticality Analysis provides structure to the decisions that determine the location and accessibility of valves.
+The main goal of Valve Criticality Analysis VCA

 VCA is typically applied in the Front-End Engineering and Design (FEED) and Detailed Design phases of a major project, or as soon as initial layouts are available.